intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/install.md

 ---
 ## Download BigDL Orca

-If you need BigDL release packages, you can find the download links of LTS versions and nightly build version for both Spark 2.4 and Spark 3.1 in the form below.
+You can also download the BigDL package via the download links below.
 Besides, you can use the [script](https://github.com/intel-analytics/BigDL/blob/main/scripts/download-bigdl.sh) to download by specifying the environment variables `BIGDL_VERSION` and `SPARK_VERSION`.

 <table border="1"
 cellpadding="10"